-Refer to Figure 1 for arrangement of components using a CDC-1 dust collector.
+1.3.3 Refer to Figure 1 for arrangement of components using a CDC-1 dust collector.
 Figure 2 shows the arrangement with an RPC-2 (900 cfm) reverse-pulse dust collector with dust drawer.

-An optional RPH collector is set up the same way but includes a hopper that is easier to empty and has additional storage.
+An RPH collector is set up the same way but includes a hopper that is easier to empty and has additional storage.
 Upgrading to an RPH collector may be done at any time.
 The overall height of the RPH-2 is approximately 10-feet, 4-inches, and increases to 12-ft when the top access door is open.
-An RPH dust collector is standard with systems requiring 1200 cfm and larger dust collectors.
+RPH dust collectors are standard with systems requiring 1200 cfm and larger dust collectors.